nitya/AI_Agents_Hackathon/docs/index.md

 * Best Agent in C# - $5,000
 * Best Agent in Java - $5,000
 * Best Agent in JavaScript/TypeScript - $5,000
-* Best Copilot Agent (using Microsoft Copilot Studio or M365 Copilot SDK) - $5,000
+* Best Copilot Agent (using Microsoft Copilot Studio or Microsoft 365 Agents SDK) - $5,000
 * Best Azure AI Agent Service Usage - $5,000

 Each team can only win in one category.